 For that reason I allow myself a little more forgiveness to verbally associate Hawthorn and the heart.
 Jim McDonald refers to Hawthorn as the “Archetypal Heart Herb”, and I think that is a great way to refer to this plant.

-In this long post, I am going to talk mostly about the emotional-spiritual healing aspects of Hawthorn.
+In this long post, I am going to talk about the emotional-spiritual healing aspects of Hawthorn.

 Yes, I still am a clinical herbalist, and I love herbs as medicine, for sure.
-But as I sat down to write this, I was drawn to explore this herbs’ other sides.
+But as I sat down to write about Hawthorn, I was drawn to explore this herbs’ other sides.

 Why?
 Well, mostly because although things like high cholesterol, high blood pressure and tachycardia are absolutely rampant in modern society, so are trauma, wounding, and emotional pain.
 Heartbreak and heartaches happen too, and often.